matyamod/FF7R_text_mod_tools/README.md

 ## .uexp to .json
 `uexp_to_json.exe` is a tool for exporting text data as .json.<br>
 This tool can use for only text data (`End\Content\GameContents\Text\*\*.uexp`).<br>
-Also, the output json file will not be compatible with other tools<br>
+Also, the output json files will not be compatible with other tools<br>
 ### Usage

 ```